informalsystems/multisig/README.md

 - Create a directory in the bucket for each chain and key, like `/<chain name>/<key name>/`
 - All signers have access to the entire s3 bucket, and can read/write at will, so assumption is they are all trusted
-- `multisig generate` takes a generated unsigned tx file and pushes it to the s3 directory along with data needed for signing (eg. account number, sequence number, chain id)
+- `multisig tx push` takes an unsigned tx file and pushes it to the s3 directory along with data needed for signing (eg. account number, sequence number, chain id)
 - `multisig sign` fetches the unsigned tx and signing data for a given chain and key, signs it using the correct binary (eg. `gaiad tx sign unsigned.json ...`), and pushes the signature back to the directory
 - `multisig list` lists the files in a directory so you can see who has signed
 - `multisig broadcast` fetches all the data from a directory, compiles the signed tx (eg. `gaiad tx multisign unsigned.json ...`), broadcasts it using the configured node, and deletes all the files from the directory so signing can start fresh for a new tx